From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 Tall wooden or metal posts with metal fencing will allow the vines to climb.
 We use cattle fencing or chicken wire in our cut flower garden.

-As the sweet peas grow up the trellis through the season, tie the vines to the structure.
+As the sweet peas grow up the trellis throughout the season, tie the vines to the structure.
 I use twine.
-They can grow more than a foot a week during the prime growing season.
+During the prime growing season, they can grow more than a foot a week.

 Add an overline text